bteinstein/POS-Tagging-NER/README.md

-# POS-Tagging-
+# POS Tagging
-POS tagging with NLTK and Spicy
+A tutorial on POS tagging and Named Entity Recognition using with NLTK and Spicy in Python